 …Talk about losing potential customers — and their hard-earned cash!

-Cart abandonment’s happen for many reasons.
+Cart abandonment happens for many reasons.
 The most common are high additional costs and eCommerce sites requiring potential customers to create an account:

-But, you don’t have to suffer with these poor cart conversion rates.
+But, you don’t have to suffer from these poor cart conversion rates.
 In fact, you can reduce your online cart abandonment rate (and win big with eCommerce marketing!) through retargeting.

 Assuming you are able to track the people who’ve left their basket via an email or tracking pixel, you can:

 - Target them through Facebook advertising campaigns, displaying the exact products they’ve left.